 Space for a larger battery is understandably limited, but if Huawei can do anything to stretch the Watch 3’s life further we’d appreciate it.

-- After a new smartwatch now?
-These are the best available
+- After a some new smart wrist wear?
+These are the best smartwatches available